Back to all articles

 Analyze your conversion triggers

-See which persuasion techniques your site is missing with an instant AI UX audit.
+See which persuasion techniques your landing page is missing with an instant AI review.

 Scan Your Site Free

-• ❌ Avoid this: "Stop being one of the people who loses 8 hours of work a week."
+• Avoid this: "Stop being one of the people who launches and gets crickets."

-When presenting data or social proof, always lean toward the positive side of the ratio.
-The brain processes "Success" faster than "Non-failure."
+When you show data or social proof, frame it on the winning side of the ratio.
+Brains process "success" faster than "non-failure."

-• Implementation: Use testimonials and ratings that emphasize high satisfaction scores rather than low complaint rates.
+• Implementation: Surface high satisfaction scores, not low complaint rates.

 Framing Effect Psychology Diagram